mikerae/logging-in-game/README.md

 ### UXD Resposnive Design
 Guidence on building a responsive Grid View was obtained from [W3 Schools](https://www.w3schools.com/css/css_rwd_grid.asp).
-Code from this site was used to structure the outer wrapper of the page.

 For this project it was decided to design from the smallest screen upwards.
 Three columns with 15px padding were used for extra small screens: